 A major problem with drop servicing business owners, in general, is that they try to be a jack of all trades.
 Some might call this a “solopreneur” because they have to do everything by themselves.

 Look at any successful business in the world, and I can guarantee that it is not a one-man or woman show.
-You need to hire a good team around you because one person focusing on marketing, finances, payroll, strategy, and other aspects are not going to be effective.
+You need to hire a good team around you because one person focusing on marketing, finances, payroll, strategy, and other aspects is not going to be effective.

 The first step in my opinion to building a great team is to find out what you are not good at or want to do.
 Then, find people to delegate those tasks to because your energy is not worth that task.
 Also, delegate tasks that are not going to be the most effective thing for your time, like posting to social media or tracking orders.
-All successful CEO’s say that you should begin to “fire yourself” from the business so you can set up systems for the future.
+All successful CEOs say that you should begin to “fire yourself” from the business so you can set up systems for the future.

 By setting up systems, you are going to make your business a machine that does not even need you to be grinding all day.
-You can hire a virtual assistant first, a sales rep next, and then add more people on your team as your business grows.
+You can hire a virtual assistant first, a sales rep next, and then add more people to your team as your business grows.